erikyo/md4ai/readme.txt

 == Changelog ==

-= 1.0.0 =
+= 1.1.0 =
+Enhanced admin UI
+GEO insights page
+Added crawler stats
 Added integration with the AI Services plugin.
 Added "Generate with AI" functionality to enhance content using prompts (e.g., add FAQs, summaries).
+Implemented REST API endpoints for generating base .md and .txt content.

+= 1.0.0 =
 Added metaboxes to the post editor to manually generate and store custom Markdown (.md) file.
 The plugin now serves the custom, manually-generated content to bots if it exists, falling back to the automatic conversion if not.
-Implemented REST API endpoints for generating base .md and .txt content.
 Initial release of the md4AI plugin.
 Includes a list of 14 known AI and search bots.
 Implements basic HTML to Markdown conversion for optimal AI consumption.